todd-lers/about/internal.md

 ## Biotage Selekt

-  A general guide on using the Biotage Selekt in G25 can be found [here]().
-The guide was prepared by Yuhang Wang and Eve Carter and can be updated by anyone in the group.
+  A general guide on using the Biotage Selekt in G25 can be found [here](https://docs.google.com/document/d/1DukynjPTQzADJwQ9lo0frDW3HpUIo0nuCj1LMpddTkA/edit).
+The guide was prepared by Yuhang Wang and can be updated by anyone in the group.

   Biotage user manual can be found [here](https://github.com/todd-lers/techops/blob/master/Biotage/416183-C%20Selekt%20User%20Manual.pdf).